 First Things First, Here’s What You Shouldn’t Do:

 Don’t Use the Same Toothbrush

 This can be a little trickier.
-Most lipsticks and lip balms contain anti-microbial ingredients, which reduce the amount of germs that grow in them.
+Most lip balms and lipsticks contain anti-microbial ingredients, which reduce the amount of germs that grow in them.
 Once you’ve had a virus, it is hard to re-infect yourself because your body has now built antibodies against the virus.
-But, if you’ve had strep throat, you’ll want to throw out any lip products used while you were sick, as the bacteria that causes strep throat can survive longer.
+But if you’ve had strep throat, you’ll want to throw out any lip products used while you were sick, as the bacteria that causes strep throat can survive longer.

-MedExpress Pro Tip: Nervous about germs on that perfect shade of red lipstick that you love, but hate to throw it out?
-Take a cue from the pros and sanitize your lipstick.
-Turn your lipstick tube up and wipe off the top layer of lipstick with a tissue sprayed with rubbing alcohol.
+MedExpress Pro Tip: Nervous about germs on that perfect shade of red lipstick that you or your partner love, but hate to throw it out?
+Take a cue from the pros and sanitize that lipstick.
+Turn the lipstick tube up and wipe off the top layer of lipstick with a tissue sprayed with rubbing alcohol.

 Don’t Party Like a Rockstar

 It’s the winter season and between work parties, holidays with the family and New Year’s Eve with friends, your social calendar is jam-packed with festive gatherings.
 But between all the people in tight spaces, the beverages and all the sugary treats, the party is bound to wreak havoc on an already weakened immune system.